smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

 ### Configure Chainlink Automation

-Follow this [guide](/chainlink-automation/register-upkeep/#register-an-upkeep-using-the-chainlink-automation-app) to register your deployed contract using the [Chainlink Automation App](https://automation.chain.link/).
+The consumer contract that you deployed is designed to be used as a **custom logic** upkeep.
+Follow the instructions in the [Registering an Upkeep](/chainlink-automation/register-upkeep/#register-an-upkeep-using-the-chainlink-automation-app) guide to register your deployed contract using the [Chainlink Automation App](https://automation.chain.link/).
+Use the following upkeep settings:

-**Note**: When registering your upkeep, set a gas limit of 700,000.
+- Trigger: Custom logic
+- Target contract address: The address of the Chainlink Functions consumer contract that you deployed
+- Gas limit: 700000

+You can leave the other settings at their default values for the example in this tutorial.

 Chainlink Automation will trigger sending the request according to your provided time interval.